The following modifications are to be made to the coaching program on days of extreme heat.

 - Participants can at any stage move away from the group (in pairs) and have a drink from our cordial provided.

-- The Coordinator will spend his time moving through the groups ensuring the clinic is running to plan and be on alert for children affected by heat.
+- The Coordinator and coaches will spend ensuring the clinic is running to plan and be on alert for children affected by heat.